Garage Dehumidifier Size

 This is the practical middle range for normal garage humidity control.
 It gives enough capacity for seasonal moisture without jumping straight to the largest portable units.

-Large Garage, Workshop, or Humid Climate Garage
+Large Garage, Workshop, Gym, or Humid-Climate Garage

 Move into this range if:

-• The garage stays above 60% relative humidity
+• The garage stays above 60% relative humidity for long periods

 • Tools or metal items show rust